2019

 University Hospitals Birmingham NHS Tru…

-Concerns summary Hospital practices diverged from national guidelines, junior staff failed to escalate issues during weekends due to senior staff absence, and a lack of integrated protocols across trust sites created inconsistent care standards.
+Concerns summary (AI summary) Hospital practices diverged from national guidelines, junior staff failed to escalate issues during weekends due to senior staff absence, and a lack of integrated protocols across trust sites created inconsistent care standards.

 Neil Black